manojbaniya444/Python-Programming/Fast API/Learn Fast API/05_Tutorial_Basic/readme.md

 async def root(): # can use async or normal
     return {"message": "Hello World"}
 ```
-Run the app with `fastapi dev main.py` usin g`fastapi` CLI tool.
+Run the app with `fastapi dev main.py` usin g`fastapi` CLI tool need to install.

-Now the app should run in `localhost:8000`.
+Now the app should run in `localhost:8000` by default.

 We can see API docs in `http://localhost:8000/docs`